-The objective of the article was to analyse the theological and ecclesiological trend of the use of clergy vestment among African Pentecostal-Charismatic Churches in the South Africa.
-The article traced the trend of using clergy vestment among African Pentecostal-Charismatic Churches in South Africa by looking at four prominent African Pentecostal-Charismatic Church pastors and two Pentecostal-Charismatic organisations.
-It first began by tracing clergy vestment in the first century among Church Fathers, the Roman Catholic Church, and the Eastern Orthodox churches.
+The objective of the article was to analyse the theological and ecclesiological trend of the use of clergy vestments among African Pentecostal-Charismatic Churches in South Africa.
+The article traced the trend of using clergy vestments among African Pentecostal-Charismatic Churches in South Africa by looking at four prominent African Pentecostal-Charismatic Church pastors and two Pentecostal-Charismatic organisations.
+It first began by tracing clergy vestments in the first century among Church Fathers, the Roman Catholic Church, and the Eastern Orthodox churches.
 It then looked at the perceptions and the use of clergy vestments among African Independent Churches and the African sections of Classical Pentecostal Churches.
-The last section discussed three aspects that aid to understand the use of clergy vestment among African Pentecostal-Charismatic Churches in South Africa.
-The section showed that the theological and ecclesiastical shift in the use of clergy vestment among African Pentecostal-Charismatic Churches stem mainly from their association with African Pentecostals and related theological institutions in the United States of America and the Commonwealth of Dominica.
-This association provided them with a Pentecostal ecclesiological hierarchy, an ecclesiastical and theological identity that promote Pentecostal Christian leadership accountability.
+The last section discussed three aspects that aid in understanding the use of clergy vestments among African Pentecostal-Charismatic Churches in South Africa.
+The section showed that the theological and ecclesiastical shift in the use of clergy vestments among African Pentecostal-Charismatic Churches stems mainly from their association with African Pentecostals and related theological institutions in the United States of America and the Commonwealth of Dominica.
+This association provided them with a Pentecostal ecclesiological hierarchy, an ecclesiastical and theological identity that promotes Pentecostal Christian leadership accountability.
+The conclusion of the article centres on a contemplation of the utilization of clergy vestments within African Pentecostal-Charismatic Churches in South Africa spanning the years from 1996 to 2022.